rjankathi/Angular8-reactive-forms-validation/projects/ng-rxforms/README.md

-# RxForms

-## RxFormsValidation
+# RxFormsValidation

 A Simple Angular library service to validate reactive forms inside the component

 ## Purpose

-Move validation messages to the component class which helps
+Move validation messages to the component class which helps.

 - Easily unit test validation logic.
 - No hard coding of validation messages in the application like in the example html below.